CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: More on normalizing flows

 \section{More on normalizing flows}

 The essential trick that NFs use to parametrize invertible mappings with tractable Jacobians is the autoregressive transformation.

-We start with a 1d invertible transformation $z=f(x;c_a,\dots)$ where $c_a=c_0,\,c_1,\dots$ are the parameters of the transformation.
-Popular examples of such transformations include the affine transformation $f(x)=c_0 x+c_1$ and the rational quadratic spline family of transformations (as described in the main text).
+We start with a~1d~invertible transformation $z=f(x;\kappa_a,\dots)$ where $\kappa_a=\kappa_0,\,\kappa_1,\dots$ are the parameters of the transformation.
+Popular examples of such transformations include the affine transformation $f(x; \vec{\kappa})=\kappa_0 x+\kappa_1$ and the rational quadratic spline family of transformations (as described in the main text).
 How to generalize this to multiple dimensions while maintaining invertibility?
 Making the coefficients functions of $x$ would enable the forward mapping but not the inverse mapping in general.
-What simultaneously enables both directions and makes the Jacobian tractable is to assume the $c_a$ are functions of only the previous coordinates, i.e.\ \beq z_i=f_i(x_i;c_{ia}(x_1,\dots,x_{i-1})) \eeq where $i=1,\dots,d$ runs over the dimensions of the feature space.
-Now $x_1\to z_1$ can be trivially inverted ($c_{1a}$ are just constants), and the remainder of the inverse transformations can be built up recursively.
+What simultaneously enables both directions and makes the Jacobian tractable is to assume the $\kappa_a$ are functions of only the previous coordinates, i.e.\

+where $i=1,\dots,d$ runs over the dimensions of the feature space.
+Now $x_1\to z_1$ can be trivially inverted ($\kappa_{1a}$ are just constants), and the remainder of the inverse transformations can be built up recursively.
 Furthermore, the Jacobian of the transformation is lower triangular, so the determinant can be calculated as a simple product of the diagonals ($d$ operations), instead of the ${\mathcal O}(d^3)$ operations required for a general $d\times d$ matrix.

 The transformation parameters can be parametrized with neural networks, and the most general autoregressive structure can be enforced by multiplying all weights with appropriate binary masks.
 The result is called a MADE block (from ``Masked Autoencoder for Distribution Estimation''~\cite{2015arXiv150203509G}).
 To ensure that all correlations between the variables are learned properly, the order of the variables is permuted in between different blocks.